rossph3lan/Recipe_Cluster/README.md

 * Watched YouTube videos explaining some **Technologies** I've listed previously.

 * Followed a series of videos by **The Code Institute** on how to make a CRUD application.

-* I used Google to find out information about the links on "Resources Page"

 ### Media